sagishporer/hashcode-2021-qualification/README.md

 | Total | 10,552,621 | 10,693,875 | N/A |

 Notes:
-* Score - The score of this code, with the current commited parameters.
+* Score - The score of the "main" branch code, with the current commited parameters.
 * Max Known Score - The highest score by input published by anyone.
 Highest score on the extended round was 10,693,875 (team UVIGO Bruteforcers).
 * Upper Bound - Hypothetical upper bound for the score.
 Calculated by: Sum for all cars[Duration - Car path length + Car bonus].